rranelli/rranelli.github.io/_drafts/building-a-repository-cloner-with-bash.md

 repos_url="https://api.github.com/users/$GITHUB_USER/repos"
 ```

-You will need to generate a private api token for github in order to avoid
+You will need to generate a private api token for Github in order to avoid
 being rate-limited.
 Generating this token is easy and you can find
-instructions here (FIXME: link).
-Here I am storing my private token in a
+instructions [here](https://help.github.com/articles/creating-an-access-token-for-command-line-use/).
+Here I am storing my private token in a “password
-"password management system" I wrote myself called `mimipass`.
-You can see
+management system” I wrote myself called `mimipass`.
+You can see the details
-the details of its construction in this post (FIXME: link)
+of its construction in [this post](http://{{site.url}}/2015/10/26/write-your-own-password-manager/).

 To fetch the repositories we use the tried-and-true `curl`: